artemvmin/traktor_s5_mod/README.md

 #### Transport

-- Right Knob to adjust loop size
+- LOOP KNOB to adjust loop size
-- PUSH Right Knob to loop
+- PUSH LOOP KNOB to loop
-- Left Knob to seek (by loop size) or move the loop
+- BROWSE KNOB to seek (by loop size) or move the loop

 #### Browser

-- PUSH Left Knob to open the browser
+- PUSH BROWSE KNOB to open the browser
 - Loading:
-  - Left Knob to browse
+  - BROWSE KNOB to browse
-  - PUSH Left Knob to load the selected track
+  - PUSH BROWSE KNOB to load the selected track
 - Sorting:
-  - Right Knob to change sorting type
+  - LOOP KNOB to change sorting type
-  - PUSH Right Knob to invert sorting
+  - PUSH LOOP KNOB to invert sorting
 - Preview:
-  - SHIFT + PUSH Right Knob to start playing selected track in preview mode
+  - SHIFT + PUSH LOOP KNOB to start playing selected track in preview mode
-  - SHIFT + Right Knob to seek through preview track
+  - SHIFT + LOOP KNOB to seek through preview track
 - Preparation [1]:
-  - Top Right □ to toggle selected track in and out of your preparation playlist
+  - TOP RIGHT □ to toggle selected track in and out of your preparation playlist
-  - Bottom Right □ to jump to preparation playlist
+  - BOTTOM RIGHT □ to jump to preparation playlist

 [1] Preparation requires you to manually select a preparation playlist by right clicking on a playlist in the Traktor software.

 #### Beatgrid Edit

 - From any track screen:
-  - SHIFT + Top Left □ to toggle beat grid edit mode
+  - SHIFT + TOP LEFT □ to toggle beat grid edit mode
-  - SHIFT + Top Right □ to set load marker at cursor
+  - SHIFT + TOP RIGHT □ to set load marker at cursor
-  - SHIFT + Bottom Right □ to reset the load marker
+  - SHIFT + BOTTOM RIGHT □ to reset the load marker
 - From edit mode:
-  - Top Left □ to lock edit mode
+  - TOP LEFT □ to lock edit mode
-  - Bottom Left □ to enable tick [2]
+  - BOTTOM LEFT □ to enable tick [2]
-  - Top Right □ to tap the beat [3]
+  - TOP RIGHT □ to tap the beat [3]
-  - Bottom Right □ to reset BPM
+  - BOTTOM RIGHT □ to reset BPM
-  - Arrows [<] or [>] to halve or double the BPM
+  - SCREEN ARROWS [<] or [>] to halve or double the BPM
-  - PUSH Left Knob to zoom in on a single beat
+  - PUSH BROWSE KNOB to zoom in on a single beat
-  - Back (<) to switch between seek and edit mode
+  - BACK [<] to switch between seek and edit mode
   - When in edit mode (back button blinking):
-    - Left Knob to adjust offset
+    - BROWSE KNOB to adjust offset
-    - Right Knob to adjust BPM
+    - LOOP KNOB to adjust BPM
   - When in seek mode (back button not blinking):
-    - Left Knob to seek through track
+    - BROWSE KNOB to seek through track

 [2] Tick plays an audible sound on every beat.
 This feature requires headphones routed from the monitor channel and for the track to be CUEd.